RJuro/druid22-d/README.md

 * How many and how much? (more input in the presentation)
 * Useful functions?
 Should PEs learn from NPEs?
 * Great data and approach.
+* Patent quality indicators.
+* Econometrics may need some work (already mentioned...)
 * Interesting research outlook.
 Especially specificity of courts.
 * Policy implications?